hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Configurator/Leaderboards/Running Totals.md

   * ![](/img/icons/editicon.png) - Edit Running Total.
   * ![](/img/icons/deleteicon.png) - Delete Running Total.

 When a player posts an Event to the platform, all Running Totals associated with the Event are processed.
-An important concept is that of a *Group* attribute.
+An important concept is that of a *Group* Attribute.

   * Running Totals *without* a Group Attribute maintain a *single record* for each player that has submitted an Event that matches the criteria specified.
 This record can then be used within a Leaderboard to create various types of Leaderboards.
   * When a Running Total *has* a Group Attribute(s) set, there is a record maintained for a group of Attributes by user.

 ## Creating a New Running Totals

-Click *Add* to create a new Running Total.
+Click to *Add* a new Running Total.
 The page adjusts:

 ![](img/RunningTotals/6.png)